MarcusCFarias/BloodBankManagement/README.md

 ## 2. About this project
 #### 2.1 Description
+BloodBankManagement is a comprehensive project developed using ASP.NET Core, aimed at simulating a blood bank management system.
+This project showcases a Web API built with .NET 8, providing an in-depth example of how to manage various aspects of a blood bank, including donor registration, blood inventory, and blood transfusion records.
 #### 2.2 Why?
 BloodBankManagement is a project designed in ASP.NET Core to practice new trends and technologies in software development.
 It offers hands-on experience with modern tools and methodologies, promoting growth and adaptability.
 Additionally, the project enables the exploration of efficient coding practices and project management skills, enhancing my ability to deliver high-quality software solutions.